eeangelini/2D_FPE_Solver/README.md

 # 2D_FPE_Solver

-This repository is a Matlab implemented solver for two dimensional Fokker-Planck equation using alternating direction implicit (ADI) method
+This repository is a Python implemented solver for two dimensional Fokker-Planck equation using alternating direction implicit (ADI) method

 ## Usage

-1. Uncomment one of the parameters setting section in solve_2D_FPE.m:
+1. Uncomment one of the parameters setting section in solve_2D_FPE.py:
     - heat diffusion
     - linear oscillator
     - bimodal oscillator
     - van der pol oscillator
-2. Run solve_2D_FPE.m
+2. Run solve_2D_FPE.py
-3. Run movie_scpt.m to see a movie of the solution
+3. Run movie_scpt.py to see a movie of the solution

 ## Self-defined parameters